Practical 6: Numeric Data

 • Check the code to fix data types and (where relevant) values works.

-• Write this new, smaller file (\(m` << m\) and \(n` << n\)) out to a data/clean or data/canonical directory (depending on whether formatting the columns is so complex or takes so long on a large data set that it needs to be separated out from actual cleaning).
+• Write this new, smaller file (\(m` << m\) and \(n` << n\)) out to a data/clean or data/canonical directory (depending on whether formatting the columns is so complex or takes so long on a large data set that dealing with data types needs to be separated out from actual cleaning).

 • Test out some initial ideas for further analysis.